aashish2998/k8s_Practice_Task_CKA_Playlist/K8s_Practice_Task.md

 # K8s hands-on

+- click on the link to access the  solution for the task ...

 # Task -6

 Following the [doc](https://kind.sigs.k8s.io/) install a single node kind cluster on your local machine with Kubernetes version 1.29